 A human-centred curriculum is constructed around the overall developmental and current needs of the student.
 Its construction focuses on developing central qualities necessary for the well-being and flowering of the whole person.
 It will touch and transform the motivational, cognitive, social and affective aspects of the student’s nature.
 Such a curriculum can offer a challenging and compelling learning experience in which students are more likely to become self-motivated, resourceful and responsible.

 The human-centred approach takes into account more directly the particular nature, talents, strengths and weaknesses of the student as a focus of the learning process.
 Where possible, the curriculum will be co-constructed with the student in close consultation with a Learning Mentor and Subject Tutor.

-Project Time: This is dedicated time for the student to develop their own project(s) directed by a Project Supervisor or Tutor.
-The project might include vocational training, work experience, social work, academic work in the form of an inquiry, or a combination of the above.
+Project Time: This is dedicated time for the student to develop their own project(s), which may include vocational and work experiences, community service, academic work in the form of an inquiry, or a combination of the above.
 The aim is for the student to have learning experiences that relate directly to the kinds of activity they are interested in and might want to pursue later in life.